jonnonz1/nz-statute-book/acts/public/2014/limited-partnerships-amendment-act-2014.md

 Section 109(1) is amended by omitting full.

 ### 15 Regulations
-Section 116(1) is amended by inserting the following paragraphs after paragraph (g):.
+Section 116(1) is amended by inserting the following paragraphs after paragraph (g):
   (ga) prescribing a country, State, or territory outside New Zealand as an enforcement country for the purposes of section 8(4) if the country, State, or territory has an agreement with New Zealand that allows for the recognition and enforcement there of New Zealand judgments imposing regulatory regime criminal fines:
   (gb) prescribing countries, States, or territories outside New Zealand for the purposes of section 19A(2)﻿(g):
   (gc) prescribing countries, States, or territories outside New Zealand for the purposes of section 19A(2)﻿(h):